jaabell/jaabell/content/pages/01about.md

 Title: About
-Date: 2013-09-24 22:27
+Date: 2015-02-08 18:29:05
 Author: jaabell
 Slug: 01about

 [![me][]][me]

-I am a chilean Ph.D. student at [UC Davis][] working in the [CompGeoMech][]group led by prof. [Boris Jeremić][].
+I am a chilean Ph.D. candidate at [UC Davis][] working in the [CompGeoMech][]group led by prof. [Boris Jeremić][].
 My studies are sponsored by [Becas Chile][] scholarship program and [Universidad de los Andes][], where I hold a faculty position since 2008 at the [School of Engineering and Applied Sciences][].
 To my sponsors: *thank you*.

-My research focuses on to modeling and simulation of nonlinear soils and structures under earthquake loading (see [ESSI Simulator][]) both using deterministic and probabilistic (stochastic) models.
-My major goal right now is to understand probabilistic models and implement them within the existing FEM analysis framework (ESSI).
+My research focuses on modeling and simulation of nonlinear soils and structures under earthquake loading (see [ESSI Simulator][]) both using deterministic and probabilistic (stochastic) models.

+A major goal for me is to leverage the use of high-performance computing as the enabling technology that will allow the profession to move forward in terms of the power of analysis available to engineers.

 <a title="José A. Abell" href="https://www.researchgate.net/profile/Jose_Abell/"><img src="https://www.researchgate.net/images/public/profile_share_badge.png" alt="José A. Abell" /></a>